Pyramid of Sahure: Causeway

-The scene depicting emaciated nomads, reduced through starvation, to skin and bone – had important historical implications.
+The scene depicting emaciated nomads, reduced through starvation, to skin and bone had important historical implications.
 The scene was thought only to exist in Unas' causeway, and was thus believed to be unique eyewitness testimony to the declining living standards of Saharan nomads brought about by the end of the Sahara wet phase in the middle of the 3rd millennium BC.
 The discovery of an identical scene in Sahure's causeway casts doubt onto this hypothesis.
 Instead, Miroslav Verner suggests that the nomads might have been brought into the pyramid town to demonstrate the hardships faced by builders bringing higher-quality stone from remote mountain areas.

 A second discovered scene has implications for Fifth Dynasty genealogy.
 (Note: Deciphering the origins and genealogy of the Fifth Dynasty has been a complex problem for historians due to the dearth and ambiguity of available historical sources.
 In the Westcar Papyrus the first three kings of the Fifth Dynasty – Userkaf, Sahure and Neferirkare – are described as brothers born of the union of Re and Redjedet, the wife of a priest of Re in Sakhebu.
 The relationship between the founder of the Fifth Dynasty, Userkaf, and his predecessors is unclear.
 He is traditionally viewed as the son of Neferhetepes, and thus a grandson of Djedefre.
-Userkaf's wife is believed to be Khentkaus I, daughter of Menkaure and "mother of the two kings of Upper and Lower Egypt" Sahure and Neferirkare.
+Userkaf's wife is believed to be Khentkaus I, daughter of Menkaure and 'mother of the two kings of Upper and Lower Egypt' Sahure and Neferirkare.
 Sahure thus appears to have been succeeded by his brother, instead of his eldest son, Netjerirenre.
-Neferirkare had two sons with Khentkaus II, "mother of two kings of Upper and Lower Egypt" Neferefre and Nyuserre.
+Neferirkare had two sons with Khentkaus II, 'mother of two kings of Upper and Lower Egypt' Neferefre and Nyuserre.
 The identity of an ephemeral ruler, Shepseskare, is unknown, but his reign is placed between either Neferirkare and Neferefre, or Neferefre and Nyuserre.)
-In this scene, Sahure is surrounded by his family in the palace garden Extolled is Sahure's beauty (Wtỉs-nfrw-Sꜣhw-rꜥ).
+In this scene, Sahure is surrounded by his family in the palace garden Wtỉs-nfrw-Sꜣhw-rꜥ meaning 'Extolled is Sahure's beauty'.
 The image confirms the identity of Sahure's consort, Meretnebty, and his twin sons, Ranefer and Netjerirenre.
-Ranefer, who is depicted closer to Sahure and bears the titles "king's son" and "chief lector-priest", may have been Sahure's eldest son, ascending to the throne as Neferirkare Kakai.
+Ranefer, who is depicted closer to Sahure and bears the titles 'king's son' and 'chief lector-priest', may have been Sahure's eldest son, ascending to the throne as Neferirkare.
 Netjerirenre may be the ephemeral ruler Shepseskare, who took the throne after Neferefre's early death.
 (Note: Miroslav Verner and Miroslav Bárta suggest the following lineage for the Fifth Dynasty: Khentkaus I with an unknown partner has two sons, Shepseskaf and Userkaf.
 Userkaf with his consort, Neferhetepes, has a son, Sahure.
 Sahure with his consort, Meretnebty, has twin sons, Ranefer (probably Neferirkare) and Netjerirenre.
 Neferirkare with his consort, Khentkaus II, has two sons, Neferefre and Nyuserre.
 The identity of Shepseskare remains unclear, though he may plausibly have been Netjerirenre or a son of Neferefre with a wife Khentkaus III, whose tomb was found south of Neferefre's mortuary temple.)